mrichman/nhs-listpull/README.rst

 initial goal here is to do the baton pass-off of qualifying a customer by
 knowing:

-* Are they autoship?
+* Are they Autoship?
 [If yes some or all of their order goes into a Autoship bucket]
 * Are they 35 days out from ship date and have an email?
 [If yes then they come over]
 * Are they previous customers who have made a purchase but not within the last 90 days?
 [They come-over as re-engagers]

 Additional Notes
 ----------------